-3.2.4.
+2.1.9 Ground, water and air source heat pumps connected to district heating

 Ground, water and air source heat pumps connected to district heating

-Ground, water and air source heat pumps connected to district heating Description A heat pump takes heat or cool from rock, soil, lake or air, and transfers it to the property heating system.
-The type of heat pump that is suitable for each application depends mainly on how much of the heating/cooling and hot water requirement needs to be covered and or the natural conditions near the installation area.
-When comparing different heat pumps, it is important to look at the seasonal coefficient o performance, the SCOP value.
+Description A heat pump takes heat or cool from rock, soil, lake or air, and transfers it to the property's heating system.
+The type of heat pump that is suitable for each application depends mainly on how much of the heating/cooling and hot water requirement needs to be covered and on the natural conditions near the installation area.

+When comparing different heat pumps, looking at the seasonal coefficient of performance, the SCOP value, is important.
 The higher the value, the more efficient the pump.
-Unlike many other types of heat sources, a heat pump requires a low temperature heat emission system, which means that the water for the elements needs to have a relatively low temperature in order for the heat pump to run optimally.
+Unlike many other types of heat sources, a heat pump requires a low-temperature heat emission system, which means that the water for the elements needs to have a relatively low temperature for the heat pump to run optimally.

 An application of heat pumps is through integration into district heating networks.

-The renovation of the Slakthus area (Kylhusets kunder) in Stockholm in Sweden, where 6% of the total heat delivered to district grids is produced by heat pumps [1], is a recent example of such an application (2018).
-Excess heat from the cooling processes is recycled throug an Open District Heating [TM] grid to the district heating network via three heat pumps.
-Ther is a central cooling plant (kylmaskin) with a pipeline network, as illustrated in Figure 23, whic delivers cooling to a number of food industry properties in the area.
-The area's production facility for cooling has a capacity of 2.3MW.
-Heat is recovered from the cooling unit refrigerant to the district heating supply with three heat pumps.
-The plant is dimensioned t provide a cooling power of 989kW and a heat output of 1,228kW.
-The non-recycle condenser heat is supplied to the outdoor air via an optional closed cooling tower (kyltorn) Kylhusets kunder (t ex köttgrossister) Värmepump Värmepump Värmepump Fjärrvärme Figure 23.
-The application of the Slakthus area in Stockholm, which combines district heating (fjärrvärme) and heat pumps (värmepump).
-Image: oppenfjarrvarme.se The heat pumps have been provided with sub-coolers.
-Incoming return water first passes a the sub-coolers in parallel, then it is led through the condensers in series.
+The renovation of the Slakthus area (Kylhusets kunder) in Stockholm, Sweden, where 6% of the total heat delivered to district grids is produced by heat pumps [1], is a recent example of such an application (2018).
+Excess heat from the cooling processes is recycled through an Open District HeatingTM grid to the district heating network via three heat pumps.
+There is a central cooling plant (kylmaskin) with a pipeline network, as illustrated in Figure 23, which delivers cooling to several food industry properties in the area.
+The area's production facility for cooling has a capacity of 2.3 MW.
+Heat is recovered from the cooling unit's refrigerant to the district heating supply with three heat pumps.
+The plant is dimensioned to provide a cooling power of 989 kW and a heat output of 1,228 kW.
+The non-recycled condenser heat is supplied to the outdoor air via an optional closed cooling tower (kyltorn).

+The heat pumps have been provided with sub-coolers.
+Incoming return water first passes all the sub-coolers in parallel, then it is led through the condensers in series.
 The connection principle increases the plant's performance by about 15%-20% and the efficiency (COP) increases from 4.2 to 4.6 [2].